Dear Academic Affairs Colleagues,

 Top of mind for many of us as we begin our work this semester is the recent tragedy and intolerable acts of racism and bigotry displayed in Charlottesville.
 It is the responsibility of an intellectual community to think together, and our Jesuit mission calls us to a higher aim of working toward social justice.
 The stance of assuming the good in others will help lead us to a place of open dialogue, honest conversation, and healing as we strive to live the values of Loyola University Maryland.
-Working with colleagues across the university, Dr. Cheryl Moore-Thomas, Associate Vice President for Faculty Affairs and Diversity, has pulled together resources
+Working with colleagues across the university, Dr. Cheryl Moore-Thomas, Interim Associate Vice President for Faculty Affairs and Diversity, has pulled together resources

 to help with these conversations in and outside of the classroom.